In on the Kill Taker: Artwork

 Filmmaker Jem Cohen, a long-time friend and collaborator of the band, was responsible for some of the album's art design and packaging.
 Found pieces of text and photographs were used to make up the overall layout.
 The cover image, showing a burned-out gold Polaroid of the Washington Monument, was found by Cohen in the street.
 The inner sleeve was a piece that Jeremy Blake, a friend of the band, found tacked to a light post in Chicago.
 The text on the cover side margin and back cover were also found on the ground in New York City by Cohen and contained the phrase "...so I could have tried to put a stop to the hater, the adversary workers, iniquity evildoers.
 This is big because people in high places are in on the kill taker".

 Release

-Released in June 1993, In on the Kill Taker was the band's first album to enter the Billboard 200, eventually peaking at #153.
+Released in June 1993, In on the Kill Taker was the band's first album to enter the Billboard 200, eventually peaking at No. 153.
 The album also topped the independent charts of both NME and Melody Maker in the United Kingdom.